Fayupable/springboot-AttendanceAPI/README.md

 ## Overview
-The Attendance Application is a Spring Boot-based project designed to manage attendance records for universities.
-It includes features for user authentication, role management, and CRUD operations for university entities.
+The Attendance Application is a Spring Boot-based project designed to manage attendance records for students and teachers.
+The application allows users to create, update, and delete attendance records, as well as generate reports based on the data.
+The application also provides endpoints for managing students, teachers, courses, and universities.

 ## Table of Contents
 - [Getting Started](#getting-started)